-- establishing processes and procedures for conducting daily activity and for controlling and mitigating the significant risks; - establishing counterparties, types of accepted collaterals and distribution channels (in the strategies, policies and specific internal regulations); - establishing alert and risk limits in the bank's risk numeric profile; - permanent monitoring of risk indicators and limits and risk alert to identify the exceeding, and the action ways and measures if significant risks reach the alarm thresholds, depending on the nature of risk indicators, of the set limits, of the nature of the indicators (seasonal or permanent) and of the length of time in which they are outweighed by the monitored indicators, the Bank circulates and / or escalates risk information relevant to appropriate decision levels in order to establish appropriate ways and / or measures, such corrective decisions, changing the alert limits, maintaining level of monitoring at the same level,
+- establishing processes and procedures for conducting daily activity and for controlling and mitigating the significant risks; - establishing counterparties, types of accepted collaterals and distribution channels (in the strategies, policies and specific internal regulations); - setting targets for individual risk profiles; - establishing alert and risk limits in the bank's risk numeric profile; - permanent monitoring of key risk indicators and limits and risk alert, of targets set for individual risk profiles, to identify the exceeding, and the action ways and measures if significant risks reach the alarm thresholds, depending on the nature of risk indicators, of the set limits, of the nature of the indicators (seasonal or permanent) and of the length of time in which they are outweighed by the monitored indicators, the Bank circulates and / or escalates risk information relevant to appropriate decision levels in order to establish appropriate ways and / or measures, such corrective decisions, changing the alert limits, of targeted risk profiles, maintaining level of monitoring at the same level, monitoring increasing, establish an action plan, further investigation of the aspect or other measures deemed appropriate to the specific situation the Bank is facing; - improving internal control and/or self-control mechanisms ensuring the segregation of duties; - reducing and / or transferring risks through (as appropriate): - policies, processes and risks management procedures development, establishing and periodically reviewing the authority limits, avoiding the risk concentrations and permanent improvement of the control mechanisms; - a request for guarantees, especially actual eligible (funded protection of the loan) and / or personal (unfunded credit protection assumed by a third eligible party), and monitoring and control of the residual risk related to them; - risks insurance. - establishing management mechanisms of the market risks, namely interest instalment and foreign currency risks; - conducting crisis scenarios for the evaluation of the impact on certain risks, such as the liquidity, currency, interest instalment, related to risks mitigation techniques risks etc;

-- monitoring increasing, establish an action plan, further investigation of the aspect or other measures deemed appropriate to the specific situation the Bank is facing; - improving internal control and/or self-control mechanisms ensuring the segregation of duties; - reducing and / or transferring risks through (as appropriate): - policies, processes and risks management procedures development, establishing and periodically reviewing the authority limits, avoiding the risk concentrations and permanent improvement of the control mechanisms; - a request for guarantees, especially actual eligible (funded protection of the loan) and / or personal (unfunded credit protection assumed by a third eligible party), and monitoring and control of the residual risk related to them; - risks insurance. - establishing management mechanisms of the market risks, namely interest instalment and foreign currency risks; - conducting crisis scenarios for the evaluation of the impact on certain risks, such as the liquidity, currency, interest instalment, related to risks mitigation techniques risks etc; - ensuring the business continuity under the conditions established in the Procedure of activity continuity and post crisis recovery management.
+• ensuring the business continuity under the conditions established in the Business Continuity Plan.

-The risks that were identified in 2018 as being significant for the bank are the following:
+The risks that were identified in 2019 as being significant for the bank are the following:

 - Credit risk and related risks

 - Interest instalment risk

 - Currency risk

 - Liquidity risk

-- Operational risk
+- Operational risk and related risks

 - Compliance risk

 - Strategic risk

 - Reputational risk

 - The risk related to the excessive use of levers effect

-8.1 Credit risk and related effects
+9.1 Credit risk and related risks

-The Credit risk is the existing or future risk of negatively affecting the profits and capital due to non-accomplishment by the debtor of the contractual obligations or his failure in accomplishing the established stipulations.
+The Credit risk is the existing or future risk of negatively affecting the profits and capital due to nonaccomplishment by the debtor of the contractual obligations or his failure in accomplishing the established stipulations.